Keurig K-Elite Review

 Do NOT Buy If…

 You don’t have much of a budget – As you might have guessed from our Keurig K-Elite review, we think that, when it comes to Keurig, this model is the best of the best thanks to its impressive customizability.
 However, if you’d rather invest less money as you don’t really need all these extra features, we think the K-Classic or its near-twin, the K-50 might be a better choice for you.
 We compared the K-50 and K-55 here.
-Another lower-priced option is the K-15 and the K-Mini Plus.
-Here’s where you can read about in our Keurig K15 review.
-And if you want to look at other options, check out our review of the best Keurig coffee makers.
+Some lower-priced options are the K-15 and the K-Mini Plus.
+Here’s where you can read about our Keurig K15 review and Keurig K-Mini Plus review.

 You want to be able to enjoy large carafes of drip coffee too – If you enjoy the ease-of-use and practicality of K-Cups but think that you could do with some large carafes of drip coffee too, every once in a while, then we recommend the K-Duo Plus: it comes with a thermal carafe and a filter for coffee grounds, while also maintaining Keurig’s signature K-Cup element.